amithendin/sequencetree/README.md

     println!("value = {:?}", set.get("hello")); // fetch the value

 #### Todo:
+    - deletion of keys and values from tree
     - make generic implementation
     - expand README to include
         - picture explantions,